adamthedash/game_engine/design/devlog.md

 ## Day 20
 Still on the topic of message queues.
 This time I'm trying to tackle how I can subscribe to different events with handers for each `GameState` component.
 My first idea was to encapsulate these in the `MessageQueue` struct, having a list of messages and a list of subscribers.
 It would then drive the execution by calling the subscriber handling function with each message.
 Unfortunately I ran into a lot of problems when trying to hold callback-like handler functions as they had references to the game state objects.
-I tried for a while to get around this by moving the reference ownership elsewhere, however this seems to all fall under Rust's rule of not having [self-referential structs]().
+I tried for a while to get around this by moving the reference ownership elsewhere, however this seems to all fall under Rust's rule of not having [self-referential structs](https://arunanshub.hashnode.dev/self-referential-structs-in-rust).
 Another way I could solve this is slapping Rc<RefCell<>> on every past of my game state, but I really want to avoid this because it means I'll have to deal wth the `.borrow()` / `.borrow_mut()` at every point I touch state which will be cumersome as hell.
 I think most likely what I'll end up doing is splitting the responsibiity.
 I'll implement the handling logic via a `Subscriber` trait on each game state object.
 I'll have the message queue at the top level, then manually manage a big matching function which dispatches to all the subscribers.

 Now that I have a simple message queue, I can go back to what I actually wanted to implement: item favouriting in the inventory window.
-I'm doing this the detecting when a player hovers over an item and presses one of the hotbar keys.
+I'm doing this by detecting when a player hovers over an item and presses one of the hotbar keys.
 This triggers a message to the queue, which updates the hotbar in the next game tick.

+## Day 21
+Now that I have my basic inventory system and block breaking/building, I want the player to be able to do interesting stuff with the things they dig up.
+It's time to implement crafting!

+There's a few different systems I've seen across games I've played:
+1) In minecraft, the crafting is "shaped".
+This means that depending on how you organise the ingredients in the crafting window, it produces a different think.
+One example is a door, which is a vertical 2x3 of wood blocks, vs a pressure plate, which is a horizontal 3x2 of wood.
+There's also different placeable workstations which allow you to craft different types of things; a furnace for smelting ores, an anvil for repairing equipment, and so on.
+2) In [Core Keeper](https://core-keeper.fandom.com/wiki/Crafting), there are several different types of crafting stations for different types ofcrafting.
+Additionally, there are several "tiers" of crafting, each locked behind a type of material harvestable by the tier below.
+3) In Terraria, crafting stations are non-interactive.
+Instead they allow players to craft new things in their inventory when they are in the vicinity.
+Chests in terraria act similarly, allowing players to craft with items contained in them without manually transferring them to their inventory.
+This encourages having dedicated [crafting rooms](https://terraria.fandom.com/wiki/Guide:Crafting_101) where lots of stations and chests are nearby.
+4) A lot of survival RPGs like Valheim also have a crafting time where the player needs to wait for the items to be crafted.
+I'm not a huge fan of this as the player usually can't do anything while this is happening.
+5) Some games also have prerequisites before a player can craft certain items.
+[RuneScape](https://oldschool.runescape.wiki/w/Crafting) locks crafting behind skill levels.
+Others have [recipes](https://www.wowhead.com/skill=164/blacksmithing#blacksmithing-plans) or [technology research](https://wiki.factorio.com/Technologies).
+6) [Path of Exile](https://www.poewiki.net/wiki/Guide:Crafting) takes a different approach to crafting.
+There are "base" item types, and players can use crafting currency to change modifiers on the items.

+Crafting is an important part of the gameplay loop, and there's a few considerations to make sure it feels good.
+The player should feel rewarded when they craft something, and that it was worth the effort to collect the ingredients.
+Ingredient requirements should be balanced such that it doesn't feel like a chore to grind them out.
+There should also be form of item "sink", such as consumables or ammo so that ingredients don't become obsolete once the player has crafted everything.

+I like Factorio's approach, where advanced crafting recipes need a large variety of ingredients from the tiers below.
+I like the quality of life of Terraria, where players can craft using nearby stations and stockpiles without having to manually search through.
+I like Path of Exile's crafting system for gear, where items are near infinitely customisable and act as a sink for currency.
+I like World of Warcraft's recipe system, where players are encouraged to engage in a variety of content to collect rare recipes.
+I like some form of tier progression, although I think I would prefer a more continuous upward and sideward progression rather than strict tiers tied to materials.

+To start off, I'm just going to introduce the ability to craft.
+Given the player has the required items in their inventory, they should be able to click a button and craft the thing.